arjanjohan/movement-lottery/README.md

 ## Next steps

 #### Lottery
-- Refactor contracts
-  - Allow multiple lottery instances
-  - Keep track of yield deposits per lottery.
-Each lottery  = unique resource account
+- Include Aptos randomness module (code is there, but not working on Movement M1 devnet)
+- Add router for lotteries page
 - Complete lottery dashboard page
   - Display user tickets
-  - Display results (for user)
-  - Display totals (amount + time + maybe addresses playing)
-  - Display recent ticket sales
+  - Display recent ticket sales (cannot read events, no indexer on Movement M1 devnet)
 - Automatic closing of lottery
   - Based on time or amount or randomness?
 Have this as option for creator/owner
-- Create AVS contract
 - Create AVS operator script

 #### Scaffold-Move
 - Continue building a scaffold-eth like repo for Move to use with Movement Labs.
   - Create deploy script that copies the account address to nextJS after deployment
   - Create a Debug page
-    - Display all move contracts
+    - Display all deployed move contracts
     - Interact with all read and write functions
   - Add faucet button
   - Add block explorer for local networks